openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Profiles that Define Static Configuration Values

-Below is a list of profiles that define static configuration values of Wallets:
+The following is a list of profiles that define static configuration values of Wallets:

 - [JWT VC Presentation Profile](https://identity.foundation/jwt-vc-presentation-profile/)

 ### A Set of Static Configuration Values bound to `openid4vp://` {#openid4vp-profile}

-Below is a set of static configuration values that can be used with `vp_token` as a supported `response_type`, bound to a custom URL scheme `openid4vp://` as an `authorization_endpoint`:
+The following is a non-normative example of a set of static configuration values that can be used with `vp_token` parameter as a supported Response Type, bound to a custom URL scheme `openid4vp://` as an Authorization Endpoint:

 ```json
 {